Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-Writing a resume may be a daunting task, especially those with little or none of work experience.
-It is crucial to remember that everyone has to start somewhere .
-There are ways to get the most out of your skills and accomplishments, even if you have not held a formal job before.
+Writing a resume may be difficult, especially when you have little or none of work experience.
+But it’s essential to remember that everyone has to begin somewhere, and there are ways to maximise your strengths and achievements even if have never had a formal employment before.

-When writing a resume with no prior experience, it’s vital to focus on transferable abilities.
-These are abilities that you’ve gained through experiences like internships, volunteering, or extracurricular activities that are applicable to the job you want to do in your field.
-As an example, if participated in an organisation that was a student You may have had experiences in leadership, teamwork or event planning.
-Be sure to mention your abilities as well as the accomplishments you’ve accomplished in these areas.
+When writing a resume with zero experience, it’s essential to emphasise transferable skills.
+These are the abilities were acquired through various activities like internships, volunteering and other extracurricular activities which are applicable to an employment opportunity in your preferred industry.
+For instance, if you participated in the student organisation You may have had experiences in leadership, teamwork, or event planning.
+Make sure you highlight your skills as well as any achievements you’ve achieved through these branches.

 Qualifications Summary: